XiongPengNUS/rsome/docs/_site/quickstart_tutorial.md

     Returns
     -------
-    new_var : road.lp.Vars
+    new_var : rsome.lp.Vars
         An array of new decision variables
 ```

-Similar to the <code>numpy.ndarray</code> data objects, variables in ROAD can be formatted as N-dimensional arrays, and the dimensional number is determined by the length of the tuple type attribute <code>shape</code>.
-Some important attributes of ROAD variables are provided below.
+Similar to the <code>numpy.ndarray</code> data objects, variables in RSOME can be formatted as N-dimensional arrays, and the dimensional number is determined by the length of the tuple type attribute <code>shape</code>.
+Some important attributes of RSOME variables are provided below.
 It can be seen that they are consistent with the <code>numpy.ndarray</code> class.

 ```
 Affine